puneethreddy1/majorproject/README.md

 TO RUN-
 <br/>
-node index.js
+>node index.js
 <br/>
-in new cmd, >
+in new cmd
 <br/>
-py main.py
+>py main.py
 <br/>
 then open localhost:3000, we should get result in our command